-If you would like to become an Au Pair, you should check the age barrier in your target country; if you are out of the barrier you will not be able to participate in the program and will immediately have an employee status.
-In order for you to get an idea, most countries establish their age barrier between 17/18 and 27/30.
-Although you may not be able to participate in one country's Au Pair program you might fulfill another host country's requirements; make sure you have checked more than one program before getting disappointed.
-There are plenty of countries and Host Families willing to host Au Pairs from all over the world!
+You should always check the age barrier in your target country.
+If you are either too young or too old you will not be able to participate in the program.
+To get an idea, most countries establish their age barrier between 17/18 and 27/30.
+Although you may not be able to participate in one country's program, you might fulfill another host country's requirements.
+Make sure you have checked more than one program before getting disappointed.

-Regardless where you come from and where you would like to spend your Au Pair stay, you need a document to prove your legal residence.
-Do not forget your documents must be valid by the time you are planning your stay and applying for any extra paperwork (visa, insurance card, etc.)
+Regardless where you come from and where you would like to spend your au pair stay, you need a document to prove your legal residence.
+Do not forget your documents must be valid by the time you are plan your stay and apply for any extra paperwork (visa, insurance card, etc.)

 3. You have a basic knowledge of the host country's official language

-Although this is not always a must and can depend on the family, most Host Families will require you to speak their language or at least to be able to communicate in English.
-Otherwise, communication won't be possible and even if you seem to be the perfect candidate, the Host Family will need to deny your request.
+Although this is not always a must and can depend on the family, most host families will require you to speak their language or at least to be able to communicate in English.
+Otherwise, communication won't be possible and even if you seem to be the perfect candidate, the host family has to deny your request.

-If you need to apply for a visa to become an Au Pair in your ideal host country, the embassy may require you to prove your language skills (level and documents to present will vary from country to country).
+If you need to apply for a visa to become an au pair in your host country, the embassy may require you to prove your language skills (level and documents to present will vary from country to country).

 Make sure you can get one!
-If you are required to apply for a visa in order to become an Au Pair in your target country, you don't only need to fulfill the Au Pair program's personal requirements but also the host country's requirements to get a visa.
-For that you need to inform yourself at the host country's embassy placed in your home country and ask what are the personal requirements and what documents need to be issued so that your visa application will be accepted.
-The Host Family will need to send you a signed contract and sometimes a recommendation letter but in some countries you might be required to:
+If you need a visa to become an Au Pair in your target country, you don't only need to fulfill the program's personal requirements but also the host country's requirements to get a visa.
+For that you need to inform yourself at the host country's embassy placed in your home country and ask about the personal requirements and documents you need.
+The host family has to send you a signed contract and sometimes a recommendation letter but in some countries you might be required to:

 - Have language certificate expeeded by an official organism